Carmel-by-the-Sea, California: Modern era

 In 1911, Carmel began a tradition of presenting plays by Shakespeare with a production of Twelfth Night, directed by Garnet Holme of UC Berkeley and featuring future mayors Perry Newberry and Herbert Heron.
 Twelfth Night was again presented in 1940 at Heron's inaugural Carmel Shakespeare Festival, and was repeated in 1942 and 1956.

 In 1915, during the Panama–Pacific International Exposition in San Francisco, various items showcasing Carmel were featured in the Monterey County exhibit within the California Building.
 This exhibit included natural and industrial products of this part of the state.
 As part of Carmel's involvement in the Exposition, the Junipero Serra or The Padres performance from the Forest Theater took place on July 30–31, 1915, within the Court of the Universe.
 This pageant, written and directed by Perry Newberry, was a tribute to Father Junipero Serra and featured prominent citizens of Carmel in its cast, such as Frederick R. Bechdolt and Grant Wallace.
 Around twenty-five thousand individuals attended these performances.

 La Playa Hotel, founded in 1913, is one of Carmel's oldest establishments.

+Carmel incorporated in 1916.
 In 1925, Paul Aiken Flanders built the Flanders Mansion and used his home as a model for the Hatton Fields subdivision.
 The City of Carmel purchased the Flanders Mansion and adjoining 14.9 acre in 1972, from the Flanders heirs for US$275,000.
 It has become part of the 34 acre Mission Trail Nature Preserve.

 In 1932, the city developed the Devendorf Park that occupies the block of Ocean Avenue and Junipero Street.
 The city park is Carmel's central gathering place for outdoor events.